xd009642/xd009642.github.io/_posts/2025-08-18-Making-CLI-tools-with-Trustfall.markdown

 }
 ```

 It mostly does, it's just created is a different type.
-This is because trustfall
+This is because Trustfall
 doesn't (yet) have a timestamp type and I'm also using `jiff::Timestamp`.
 Later
 on when going between the Trustfall queries and my types there'll have to be
 some conversion between the two.
 There is a clear difference between Rust